Legixor/aescbcdecryption/README.md

 # Usage
 modify the "key" part as you need, same thing for the vector.

-Then run the script with decrypt.py <file>
+Then run the script with  " py decrypt.py <file>" or "python decrypt.py <file>"

 # Licence
 This project is licensed under the MIT License - see the LICENSE file for details.